PacktPublishing/Machine-Learning-at-Scale-with-H2O/chapt9/README.md

 ## BatchFileScorer

-In this exercise showed how to embed the MOJO and its runtime in a Java program.
+In this exercise we showed how to embed the MOJO and its runtime in a Java program.
 The MOJO used here was exported from the model built in Chapter 8.
 (Recall the MOJO runtime is generic to all exported MOJOs).

 ### Contents
 * ***BatchFileScorer.jar:*** jar compiled from our Java program in /src and the H2O MOJO runtime in /lib